garbetjie/docker-php-extensions/README.md

 | STATUS_HOSTS_DENIED  | [deny](http://nginx.org/en/docs/http/ngx_http_access_module.html#deny)                                  | "all"                                                                                                                                                               |
 | TIMEOUT              | [fastcgi_read_timeout](http://nginx.org/en/docs/http/ngx_http_fastcgi_module.html#fastcgi_read_timeout) | 60                                                                                                                                                                  |

-## Known Issues

-* When using a version of PHP with thread safety enabled, you cannot use both the `opencensus` and `parallel` extensions at the same time.
-PHP will exit with a segmentation fault.

 ## Available extensions

 The following extensions are available: